jwilk/python-afl/doc/README.rst

 ``PYTHON_AFL_SIGNAL``

-   By default, *python-afl* installs an exception hook that kills the current process with ``SIGUSR1``.
+   If this variable is set, *python-afl* installs an exception hook that kills the current process with the selected signal.
    That way *afl-fuzz* can treat unhandled exceptions as crashes.

+   By default, *py-afl-fuzz* set this variable to ``SIGUSR1``.

    You can set ``PYTHON_AFL_SIGNAL`` to another signal;
    or set it to ``0`` to disable the exception hook.